At Home After a Stroke

 Warning Signs

 Watch out for signs of a new stroke.
-If you have new stroke-like symptoms, or symptoms that are worse than during your first stroke, call 911 or seek emergency care.
+If you have new stroke-like symptoms, or symptoms that are worse than those during your first stroke, call 911 or seek emergency care.

 These may include: